-The Museum invites all K-12 audiences to engage in and explore the Norton collection through themed tours that connect to Florida Sunshine State Standards.
+The Museum invites all K-12 audiences to engage in and explore the Norton collection through themed tours that connect to Florida State Standards.
 All learning levels welcome.
 We look forward to seeing you and your students at the Norton!

 School tour reservations must be made at least three weeks in advance.
 Make a reservation by calling 561-832-5196 X1154 or e-mailing [email protected].

 Free busing for school trips to the Norton is available for PBCSD schools.
 Call for details.

 All tours are docent-led.
 However, middle school and high school teachers can self-tour the Museum Collection if they schedule at least three weeks in advance.